PHILOSOPHY & PRACTICES

 Following a closer examination of Gurudev’s life, I discovered that almost every occasion became an opportunity for him to serve food to countless others.

 Gurudev blesses and returns a coconut wrapped in a cloth to a devotee,

-Every year, usually in July, a day is ritually dedicated to the guru and known as Guru Purnima.
+Every year, usually in July, a day is ritually dedicated to the guru, known as Guru Purnima.
 It is a day to honour your guru for his presence in your life and contribution to your spiritual growth.

 For Gurudev, this day marked the celebration of a custom.
 His devotees offered him a coconut wrapped in a yellow handkerchief, which he blessed and returned.
-The coconut is commonly associated with the human head, and offering it to your guru implies surrender to his grace.
-He let his disciples present him with a set of nine clothes or accessories.
+The coconut is commonly associated with the human head, and offering it to your guru implies surrendering to his grace.
+The mahaguru let his disciples present him with nine clothes or accessories.
 Alternatively, he felt the custom would be complete if we wrote ‘nau vastr’ (nine clothes) on a yellow handkerchief and offered that instead.
-He allowed a few disciples to wash his feet and drink the water which contained his energy and was extremely potent.
+He allowed a few disciples to wash his feet and drink the water, which contained his energy and was extremely potent.
 Many disciples found the energised water to be an elixir, as it raised their consciousness.

 Thousands of devotees flocked to have their coconuts blessed, and some fasted on fruits until they could pay their respects.
 Sweetened saffron rice and mangoes were served to them at the sthan.

 According to the lunar cycle, the twenty days from Dussehra to Diwali are the darkest of the year.
 As a guru in the making, Gurudev would do a lot of paath during this time, sleep on the ground, wear the same clothes without changing, and eat light, if at all.
 Later, he stopped practising this himself but suggested it to a few disciples.

 Devotees get a silver coin blessed by the Mahaguru on Dhanteras.